magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Disallow
 """"""""

-We not write the description to this field.
+Disallow all codecs and then select the codecs available below to enable them to the user.

 .. _sip-allow:

+Codec
+"""""

-We not write the description to this field.
+We did not write the description to this field.